-This exceptional regime was enacted pursuant to Decree Law no. 19-A /2020 of 30 April 2020, which sets out a temporary regime for the financial rebalance in long-term contracts to which a public entity is a party (including PPPs) and exceptional limitations to the state non-contractual liability.
+This exceptional regime was enacted pursuant to Decree Law No. 19-A /2020 of 30 April 2020, which sets out a temporary regime for financial rebalancing in long-term contracts to which a public entity is a party (including PPPs) and exceptional limitations to the state's non-contractual liability.
 This regime determines, inter alia: